18F/18f.gsa.gov/_posts/2017-09-12-how-alaska-is-using-transparency.md

 - randy-hart
 - jon-geselle
 tags:
+- acquisition services
+- alaska
+- health and human services
 - state and local practice
-- alaska
-- acquisition services
 excerpt: "Alaska’s Department of Health & Social Services is working with the Technology Transformation Services’ Office of Acquisition on a new approach to product and acquisition management to develop a modern,